udaysankar01/Image-Classification-using-ResNet-ResNeXt-and-DenseNet/README.md

-# Image Classification using ResNet, ResNeXt, and DenseNet.
+# Image Classification using ResNet, ResNeXt, and DenseNet